- About Us

 Herbie is the President & Executive Director of Lifeline Children’s Services and its ministry arms.
 He holds a Master’s of Business Administration in Accounting from Samford University.
 He has been serving as the President since 2003.
 During the years between January 2004 to December 2008, he also served as the president of the Alabama Adoption Coalition and was chosen as a Hague Intercountry Adoption evaluator and team leader by the Council of Accreditation.
 He is actively standing up for Christian adoptions speaking in a variety of national and international venues.

 Having witnessed the plight of older orphans on many international trips, Herbie’s burden for the fatherless was a catalyst for forming (un)adopted in 2009, Lifeline’s strategic orphan care ministry focused on equipping orphaned and vulnerable children with life skills needed to bring about community transformation.

-Kevin is the Senior Director of Christian Adoptions Services where he has served the last five years.
+Kevin is the Senior Director of Christian Adoptions Services, where he has served for the last five years.
 Prior to CAS, he served for twenty-two years as a pastor in North and South Carolina.
-Kevin received his Bachelors of Science from Gardner-Webb University in 1993 and his Masters of Divinity from Southeastern Baptist Theological Seminary in 1996.
+Kevin received his Bachelor of Science from Gardner-Webb University in 1993 and his Masters of Divinity from Southeastern Baptist Theological Seminary in 1996.

 Robin Stephenson is the Founder and President of Lifetree Adoption Agency, a Christian-based adoption agency located in Dallas, Texas.
 For her, adoption is a ministry calling where she is committed to helping fulfill the dreams of birth parents and adoptive families while carrying out God’s will for our lives.